albikozeli/albikozeli/README.md

 <b>Semaphore and Producer Consumer Queue | C</b><br>
 •	Built a Semaphore by utilizing one POSIX mutex and one condition variable<br>
-•	Used the built Semaphore to create a Producer-Consumer Queue (PCQueue) that allocates slots of a fixed size in a FIFO queue<br>
+•	Used the Semaphore to create a Producer-Consumer Queue that allocates slots through a FIFO queue<br>
 •	Both the Semaphore and PCQueue were created dynamically and at the end all memory was freed and all mutexes and condition variables were destroyed <br>

 </p>